OpenNebula/docs/source/management_and_operations/references/template.rst

 A template file consists of a set of attributes that defines a Virtual Machine.
 Using the command ``onetemplate create``, a template can be registered in OpenNebula to be instantiated later.
 For compatibility with previous versions, you can also create a new Virtual Machine directly from a template file, using the ``onevm create`` command.

-.. warning:: There are some template attributes that can compromise the security of the system or the security of other VMs, and can be used **only** by users in the oneadmin group.
-These attributes can be configured in :ref:`oned.conf <oned_conf>`, the default ones are labeled with ``*`` in the following tables.
-See the complete list in the :ref:`Restricted Attributes <template_restricted_attributes>` section.
+.. warning:: Some template attributes can compromise the security of the system or the security of other VMs, and can be used **only** by users in the ``oneadmin`` group.
+These attributes can be configured in :ref:`oned.conf <oned_conf>`.
+In the following tables, default attributes are marked with ``*``.
+For the complete list, see the :ref:`Restricted Attributes <img_template_restricted_attributes>` section.

 .. note:: If not explicitly stated, the described attributes are valid for all supported hypervisors.

+.. important:: The vCenter driver is a legacy component, and no longer receives updates or bug fixes.

 Syntax
 ================================================================================